DanceGroup/DanceGroup/content/post/2022-04-01-RAoNRSiLDTS/index.md

 ---
-title: Jian Yang and Monica Hall Win the Best Paper Award at Wowchemy 2020
+title: Research and Application of Network Routing Strategy in Large-scale Distributed Training Systems
 date: 2018-12-01
 image:
   focal_point: 'top'
 ---

-**Research and Application of Network Routing Strategy in Large-scale Distributed Training Systems **
+**Research and Application of Network Routing Strategy in Large-scale Distributed Training Systems**

 Research Project from Bytedance **(PI)**